 The name “zipper” seems to have made its way into common use due to a set of rubber boots that the fastener was used on in 1923.
 Marketed as galoshes that could be easily fastened with a single zip of the hand, and mirroring the sound that the fastener tends to make, the name “zipper” emerged and has stuck for a century.

 The continuous fastening line found numerous applications and grew in popularity, also thanks to the US Army who stepped in as an early adopter.
-Functional, fashionable, infinitely adjustable – these qualities of Sundback’s design have helped popularize the invention and practically make every day Zipper Day.
+Functional, fashionable, infinitely adjustable – these qualities of Sundback’s design have helped popularize the invention and practically make every day National Zipper Day.

 National Zipper Day offers a special opportunity to show appreciation for this humble, everyday convenience that is mostly taken for granted!